What is a Power of Attorney?

 For management of VA financial benefits, a state’s durable power of attorney for finances is not sufficient.
 Rather, the VA has a fiduciary program, where a representative, generally chosen by the veteran, is named by the VA to manage a veterans VA benefits in the event that he / she becomes incapacitated.

 As with the VA, a financial power of attorney is not recognized by the United States Treasury Department, and therefore, does not allow an attorney-in-fact to manage an incompetent principal’s Social Security benefits.
 Instead, there is a Social Security Representative Program.
 Persons can learn more here.

 Medicaid Eligibility & Importance of Powers of Attorney

 To assist a loved one in becoming eligible for Medicaid, maintaining their eligibility and making Medicaid-related benefit decisions, having a power of attorney is extremely important.

 2. If an elderly person becomes incapacitated and there is no POA, it may be necessary to go to court and pursue guardianship to gain legal authority of the incapacitated individual.
 This process may be very expensive and lengthy.
-The drawn-out process often means that a family must absorb the cost of caring for their loved one for an extended period of time when their loved one otherwise would have been eligible for Medicaid.
+The drawn-out process often means that a family must absorb the cost of caring for their loved one for an extended period when their loved one otherwise would have been eligible for Medicaid.
 Note, retroactive Medicaid may help to offset this situation, at least partially.

 3. POAs can give family members the authority to hire a Medicaid planner, to gain financial eligibility when a Medicaid applicant has income and / or assets over the limit(s) in the state.
 Furthermore, the POA can allow family members to pay for Medicaid planning services using their loved one’s income or assets to further help them gain Medicaid eligibility.